 - Do not use quotation marks.

 - Use en dash (–) for a range (pages 40–48, 1991–92) and to join adjectives when one of the adjectives is already a compound (New York–Boston route).
-The Mac computer command for this is option + hyphen.
+Note: Mac computer command for this is option + hyphen.
 PC computer command is alt + 0150 (number lock on).

 - Use em dashes (—) for material that amplifies, explains, or disagrees.
 Commas may also be used for the same purpose.
-The Mac computer command for this is option + shift + hyphen.
+Note: Mac computer command for this is option + shift + hyphen.
 PC command is alt + 0151.

 - Hyphens, not en dashes, should be used in sports scores(11-0).